The warnings about increased cyber vigilance echo those made shortly after the start of the Iran war. Getty Images

 UAE cautions against 'rushed digital decision-making' in warning over potential cyber attacks

-Cyber attacks are likely to rise during times of confusion and fear, increasing their chances of succeeding, a new set of guidelines from Abu Dhabi authorities has warned.
+Cyber attacks are likely to rise during times of confusion and fear, increasing their chances of succeeding, guidelines from Abu Dhabi authorities have warned.

-One section of the guidelines, issued last week, lists the possible motivations behind the spike in hacking attempts and computer crimes.
+One section of the guidelines, issued last week, lists the possible motivations behind the surge in hacking attempts and computer crimes.

-“Exploiting fear and confusion among individuals”, it reads, leads to “rushed digital decision-making without adequate verification”.
+“Exploiting fear and confusion among individuals”, it said, leads to “rushed digital decision-making without adequate verification”.

-The spread of rumours, the document warns, also increases the fear factor, which ratchets up mental fatigue, making it more likely that people will click nefarious links or provide personal information that could lead to hacking.
+The spread of rumours, the document warns, also increases fear, which raises mental fatigue, making it more likely that people will click on nefarious links or provide personal information that could lead to hacking.

 The warnings about increased cyber vigilance echo those made shortly after February 28, when the US and Israel attacked Iran.
 Within hours of those strikes, cyber security analysts warned of an increase in potential cyber attacks from Iran and groups seeking to take advantage of the situation.

-“Phishing campaigns continue to improve refinement in blending social engineering, delivery and hosting infrastructure, and authentication abuse to remain effective against evolving security controls,” the company warned.
+“Phishing campaigns continue to improve refinement in blending social engineering, delivery and hosting infrastructure, and authentication abuse to remain effective against evolving security controls,” the company said.

-Between April 14 and April 16, Microsoft's security research team said that it had tracked phishing campaigns “targeting more than 35,000 users across over 13,000 organisations in 26 countries”.
-Microsoft did not say from where the phishing campaigns originated, and pointed out the difficulty of doing so at this time.
+Between April 14 and 16, Microsoft's security research team said it tracked phishing campaigns “targeting more than 35,000 users across over 13,000 organisations in 26 countries”.
+Microsoft did not say from where the phishing campaigns originated and pointed out the difficulty of doing so.